arunravi728/arunravi728/README.md

-# 👋 Hi there, I'm Arun!
+# Hi there, I'm Arun!

 I'm a Software Engineer at Google, desigining low-level networking daemons that keep the AI cloud humming.
 After 3+ years in distributed systems and cloud infrastructure, I’ve developed an unhealthy affection for packet drops, race conditions and segfaults.

+- Currently working at Google Cloud in Sunnyvale, California.
+- Master's in Computer Science from University of Wisconsin - Madison.
+- Previously worked at Samung Research in India.

-## What I'm Currently Learning
+## Currently Learning

 - Multi-agent RL training infrastructure using Ray and SB3.
 - Writing system level code in Rust.